Thank you! Your submission has been received!

 Cons:

 • Paying extra margins - A fixed price contract gives you more assurance about the future costs of your service, but that may come at a cost.
-The company may recognize the risk it’s taking by setting a price and hence charge a higher price than it would for fluid pricing.
+The company may recognise the risk it’s taking by setting a price and hence charge a higher price than it would for fluid pricing.

 • Rigid process - After you sign for the fixed price contract, if you find you want to make changes during the development process, there is no way to update, improve or add features to your digital product.
 Consider the case when market demand changes and a feature becomes outdated or a new feature is required or when your product is being developed already.
 Without negotiating each new feature and repeating the planning process, you won't be able to modify the scope of work.
 This might create a considerable delay in your project’s launch.